laravel/docs/eloquent.md

 The `cursor` method will only execute a single database query; however, the individual Eloquent models will not be hydrated until they are actually iterated over.
 Therefore, only one Eloquent model is kept in memory at any given time while iterating over the cursor.

 > {note} Since the `cursor` method only ever holds a single Eloquent model in memory at a time, it cannot eager load relationships.
-If you need to eager load models, consider using [the `lazy` method](#streaming-results-lazily) instead.
+If you need to eager load relationships, consider using [the `lazy` method](#streaming-results-lazily) instead.

 Internally, the `cursor` method uses PHP [generators](https://www.php.net/manual/en/language.generators.overview.php) to implement this functionality: